Documentation

 article — Only monitor article elements

-This helps reduce false positives from dynamic elements like ads, timestamps, or random content.
+This helps ignore dynamic elements like ads, timestamps, or random content.

 Page monitor limits by plan